 In this article, we explain seven essential considerations for e-commerce bookkeeping.
 Plus we dive into three key features you should look for in a bookkeeping solution for your e-commerce business.

 At Pilot, we have a team of expert bookkeepers using unique tools who can handle the most difficult e-commerce bookkeeping situations.
-If you want to keep better books, try Pilot risk-free.
+If you want to keep better books, Try Pilot Now.

 E-commerce bookkeeping comes with challenges that some business models — like selling services or software — don’t have to worry about.
 In this section, we’ll look at the most frequent challenges e-commerce business owners face with bookkeeping.